Metaphorical food for thought – Metaphors make magic in the mind. That’s what my dad told me.

 Psychologists and neurologists tell us that we use metaphors to make sense of our lives.
 Metaphors are absorbed directly by the subconscious mind and they are the tool of choice for hypnotists and therapists.
 For me, as a change worker, they help dissipate the fog around errant thinking, help iron out the wrinkles and bring home the bacon.
 Small changes upstream can have a profound impact on the flow downstream.
 The source of the problem is always found upstairs, the changes or improvements are found in more successful behaviours and outcomes and metaphor is at the heart of transformation.

 A long time ago in a distant land, (the USA) lived a mythologist and academic called Joseph Campbell.
 He wrote a book called ‘The hero with a thousand faces’ and his assertion was that all cultures from around the world maintained a story which he defined as the “hero’s quest”.
-Homer’s Illead for example has a call to adventure, supernatural aid, a no going back threshold, mentors, helpers, transformation and the all important return journey.
+Homer’s Illiad for example has a call to adventure, supernatural aid, a no-going-back threshold, mentors, helpers, transformation and the all-important return journey.

 My feedback suggested that his speech should be structured like a fine dining experience comprising a starter, a main course and a dessert, with a little fine wine and discourse to transition the servings.
 All the ingredients were present but I wasn’t sure about the recipe for success.
 We needed to spice it up and drop the memorised lists and tell a personal story that created trust and demonstrated his strengths.
 Change was on the menu.
 That isomorphic metaphor was unpalatable, but he really lapped it up.